mbhynes/skelo/README.md

 ### Example Tennis Ranking - Elo ratings using the `sklearn` API

-While the ratings are mildly interesting to visualize, the predictive performance of the rating system's predictions have more practical importance.
+While the ratings are interesting to visualize, the accuracy of the rating system's predictions are more important.
 For determining the performance of a classifier, the `sklearn` API and model utilities provide simple tools for us.
 Below we calculate the classification metrics of the Elo system using only the 1980 data, where each prediction for a match uses only the outcomes of previous matches: